 Mr. Puglisi joined the NYC Department of Education in 2007 after earning his Masters of Urban Education at Mercy College in the Bronx.
 Mr. Puglisi has been teaching Middle School Science ever since.
 Prior to becoming a teacher, Mr. Puglisi had a 10-year career as an Emergency Medical Technician (“EMT”) in New York City.
 He responded to 911 emergencies and was a founding member of a hospital-based Hazardous Material Team.
 Mr. Puglisi has been honored by the “Women’s Bond Club of New York” and the “NASDAQ” for his efforts on 9/11 and the rescue and recovery effort that followed.
 Currently, in addition to teaching, Mr. Puglisi is a volunteer firefighter and the Emergency Medical Service Lieutenant of his local fire department.
 In 2012 Mr. Puglisi was awarded the EMT of the year award.
 Mr. Puglisi has led a life of community service, and is passionate about teaching and emergency preparedness.

-Ms. Oliver was born and raised in beautiful Minnesota.
+Ms. Oliver was born and raised in Minnesota.
 She earned her B.A. in English and History from the University of Minnesota and went on to work as a writer in Minneapolis, a bike messenger in Oregon, an ESL teacher in rural Thailand, and a literature teacher at an IB School in Burma, among many other motley pursuits.
-She is an avid bicyclist and reader, loves travel and nature, and is always on the look-out for her next adventure.
+She is an avid bicyclist, reader, writer, loves travel and nature, and is always on the look-out for her next adventure.
 While earning her M.A. at the New School for Social Research, Ms. Oliver helped grow the Civic Engagement and Social Justice program there.
-This work nurtured her passion for service and for connecting "book learning” to communities outside the classroom.
+This work nurtured her passion for service and for connecting academic learning to communities outside the classroom.
 She is excited to help bring the world into UASEM, and to get UASEM students out into the world.